 Anyone who thinks blood is thicker than water hasn't watched enough anime.
 The style is loaded with familial brawls, some of which are among the best anime final fights of all time.
 Because the adversaries share a genetic bond, their issues usually run deeper than the immediate moment, which makes most anime sibling fights feel especially vicious.

 In Naruto, Sasuke's attempt to exact revenge on his brother Itachi is incredibly memorable.
 The pair's final encounter features notably stunning choreography and gorgeous animation, and the potent mixture of love and hatred that exists between the brothers elevates the moment to a new level.

-When two relatives square off after a lifetime of disagreements, the resulting battle always carries an additional layer of meaning.
+When two relatives square off after a lifetime of disagreements, the resulting fight always carries an additional layer of meaning.

 When Olivier Armstrong returns home, she tries to pressure her elderly father into retiring, so she can take control of the family's affairs.
 Her father refuses, as he allegedly intended for her brother Alex to succeed him.
 To settle things fairly, the patriarch asks his children to fight over the responsibility.

-The resulting battle could have been dramatic, but instead it's played for laughs, which makes it incredibly memorable.
+The resulting fight could have been dramatic, but instead, it's played for laughs, which makes it incredibly memorable.
 While Olivier and Alex throw each other into walls, the rest of the family calmly packs for a vacation to Xing.

 Olivier is the victor, but this assumedly means she's the one who has to pay for the damage their father's house incurred.

 As a young child, Akame is separated from her sister Kurome so they can both learn to stand on their own as strong warriors.
 The girls eventually become swords for hire but end up working for opposing factions - Akame sides with the Night Raid, and Kurome with the Jaegers.
 This all leads up to a sword fight of epic proportions.